astriaorg/docs/docs/bridging/bridge-ui.md

 ### 5. Confirm Flame is selected in Metamask

-If Flame is not present you can [add it here](../flame/flame-mainnet-alpha#adding-to-metamask).
+If Flame is not present in you wallet, you can [add it here](../flame/flame-mainnet-alpha#adding-to-metamask).

 <video src="./assets/bridge-clip-3-confirm-flame-in-evm-wallet.mp4" controls muted loop style="max-width: 100%;"></video>